PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 >>> np.unique([e['duration'] for e in events])
 array([9])

-All of our events are of the same length, 9 consecutive fMRI volume.
+All of our events are of the same length, 9 consecutive fMRI volumes.
 Later on we want to view the temporal sensitivity profile from *before* until *after* the stimulation block, hence we should extend the duration of the events a bit.